Dist Prof Brian Boyd

 Meanwhile I had also continued to work on Shakespeare, editing Words that Count (2004), a Festschrift for my retired colleague Mac Jackson, and on Nabokov, annotating Ada (AdaOnline, 2004- ), co-editing Verses and Versions: Three Centuries of Russian Poetry (2008), a collection of his translations from Russian verse, my own Stalking Nabokov: Selected Essays (2011), editing John Shade’s Pale Fire: A Poem in Four Cantos (2011), and co-editing and co-translating Letters to Véra (2014), co-editing Nabokov Upside Down (2017, selected papers from a Nabokov conference I organized at Auckland in 2012) and on Spiegelman and the origins of comics.

-Since 2012 I have been on a Marsden grant that allows me to focus once again on the biography of Karl Popper, which requires research in 18 countries.
+From 2012 to 2015 I was on a Marsden grant that has allowed me to focus once again on the biography of Karl Popper, which has involved me in research in 20 countries.

-I have also been invited to co-curate a 2016 exhibition on the origins of art for the Museum of Old and New Art, Hobart, Tasmania.
-The works I’ve selected date from 14,500 years ago to now (including a work in progress and works still to be commissioned), and from all continents, and including painting, sculpture, drawing, photography, basketwork, music, musical drama (with dance, masks and puppetry), installations, film, music videos, comics, literature, posters, magazine covers, and avant-garde clothing and carpet.
+I was also invited to co-curate a 2016-17 exhibition, On the Origin of Art, for the Museum of Old and New Art, Hobart, Tasmania.
+The works I selected date from 14,500 years ago to now (including new commissions), and from all continents, and including painting, sculpture, drawing, photography, basketwork, music, musical drama (with dance, masks and puppetry), installations, film, music videos, comics, literature, posters, magazine covers, and avant-garde clothing and carpet.
 The exhibition drew 230,000 visitors.

 Research | Current